imapoundhound/DiscGolfForIdiots-main/README.md

 # DiscGolfForIdiots

 A fun disc golf game that will generate creative games to play at the course:
-Ace Race
+*Ace Race
-putting games
+*putting games
-  Pig
+  +Pig
-  Horse
+  +Horse
-  around the world
+  +around the world
-silly games
+*silly games
-  pin the tail on the birdie
+  +pin the tail on the birdie
-  drunk discgolf
+  +drunk discgolf
-randomize playing format
+*randomize playing format
-  throw from long/short TO long/short
+  +throw from long/short TO long/short
-  which hand to throw /putt with
+  +which hand to throw /putt with
-  Forehand /Backhand
+  +Forehand /Backhand
 scoring application for iOS and Android.

 ## Project Setup